dneuge/c11-threads-compat-for-macos-operating-system/README.md

 ENDIF()
 ```

+## Configuration Options

+The macOS® operating system does not support locking mutexes with a timeout (POSIX: `pthread_mutex_timedlock`), so this implementation of `mtx_timedlock` repeatedly calls `pthread_mutex_trylock` instead, putting the thread to sleep between checks.
+By default, this happens at intervals of 1 millisecond.
+Other values can be set via define `THREADS_COMPAT_TIMED_LOCK_CHECK_INTERVAL_NANOS` in nanoseconds.
+As the default is only defined when missing, this is possible through compiler arguments without source code modification.

 ## License

 All sources and original files of this project are provided under [MIT license](LICENSE.md), unless declared otherwise